ArthurGrenier/ArthurGrenier/README.md

 - 👀 I’m interested in ardiuno and automation
 - 🌱 I’m currently learning arduino and manager study
 - 💞️ I’m looking to collaborate on nothing for the moment (sorry >x>)
-- 📫 How to reach me arthur.grenier@proton.me
+- 📫 How to reach me argnr@proton.me

 <!---
 ArthurGrenier/ArthurGrenier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.